tuanpmt/lua-async/README.md

 * `tasks` - An array of functions to run, each function is passed a `callback(err, result1, result2, ...)` it must call on completion.
-The first argument is an error (which can be `null`) and any further arguments will be passed as arguments in order to the next task.
+The first argument is an error (which can be `nil`) and any further arguments will be passed as arguments in order to the next task.
 * `callback(err, [results])` - An optional callback to run once all the functions have completed.
 This will be passed the results of the last task's callback.